Robert Gottlieb: Criticism

-Personal
+Personal life

+He was the son of Charles Gottlieb, a lawyer, and Martha (née Keen), a teacher.
 Gottlieb married Muriel Higgins in 1952; they had one child, Roger.
 In 1969, Gottlieb married Maria Tucci, an actress whose father, the novelist Niccolò Tucci, was one of Gottlieb's writers.
-They have two children: Lizzie Gottlieb, a film director, and Nicholas (Nicky), who is the subject of one of his sister's documentary films, Today's Man.
+They had two children: Lizzie Gottlieb, a film director, and Nicholas (Nicky), who is the subject of one of his sister's documentary films, Today's Man.
+He had residences in Manhattan, Miami, and Paris.
+Nick is the son of Linda Gottlieb not Maria's son.